oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

 ;; MSG SIZE  rcvd: 103
 ```

-But if I run the `nslookup` command I stil get an error:
+But if I run the `nslookup` command I still get an error:

 ```bash
 ❯ nslookup vault.diomedet.internal